semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 ### Add items to `.semgrepignore` during findings triage

-You can also add files to `.semgrepignore` while triaging individual findings in the **No grouping** view on the Findings page:
+You can also add files to `.semgrepignore` while triaging individual findings using Semgrep AppSec Platform in the **No grouping** view on the Findings page:

 1. On the Semgrep Code [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page, click the **Status** filter, and then select the **Open** status to see all open findings.
 2. Next to a finding you want to ignore, click **Open**.